ljihui1/Rigid_Origami_Mobility_Analysis/README.md

 1. These MATLAB codes are released as supplementary materials for the Reference:
 	Jihui Li, Jinye Zhu, Shaoxing Qu,
-	"A general mobility analysis framework to reveal non-intuitive kinematic characteristics of rigid origami", Proceedings of the National Academy of Sciences,  (volume and DOI when available).
+	"A general mobility analysis framework to reveal non-intuitive kinematic characteristics of rigid origami", Proceedings of the National Academy of Sciences,DOI: 10.1073/pnas.2602778123.
+	If you use any part of this code in your work, you MUST cite this paper.

-2. Author Information
+3. Author Information
 	A.Corresponding author:
 		Shaoxing Qu
 		Zhejiang University, Hangzhou, China